TyrfingMjolnir/dotfiles_old/PurchaseRequirement.md

 #### Hardware
 * Das Keyboard BADASS 4
-* Most computers by Apple has way more metal than plastic in the chassis, the same goes for Thalos
+* Most computers by Apple has way more metal than plastic in the chassis, the same goes for Talos™ II by Raptor

 #### Catering
 * Alufoil over plastic when catering.